zer0fl4g/Nanomite/readme.md

 + added state update when doing a trace
 + added trace to selected disassembly line
 + added toggle breakpoint on selected disassembly line
++ added double click event in function widget to view function in disassembler
 + updated to qt 4.8.5
++ updated nasm to 2.10.09
 + updated file open dialog to remove annoying messagebox for commandline
 + updated the internal pe handling